 - Free Challenge Rules

 - Free Poster Set of Engineering Design Process

-- STEM Activites for Kids (Blog and information about STEM teachers I recommend)
+- STEM Activities for Kids (Blog and information about STEM teachers I recommend)

 Thank you for this post.
 I bought a very popular STEM bundle (from another very well known TPT-er), and I have never used it!
 What a waste of my money!
 I'm glad you're taking the time and care to make your bundles more user friendly.